Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ````

 ### 802.11 `FCS` - Frame Check Sequence 32-bit CRC (Cicle Redundancy Check)
 _The Frame Check Sequence (FCS) is a 4-byte field in a data frame used to detect transmission errors.
 The sender calculates the FCS using the CRC-32 algorithm and appends it to the frame.
 The receiver recalculates the CRC-32 upon receiving the frame and compares it to the received FCS to check for errors. | Wireshark uses the standard CRC-32 algorithm to compute the CRC of the frame data (excluding the FCS) and then compares this computed value to the FCS appended to the frame.
-If they match, the frame is considered "good"; otherwise, it is "bad"._
+If they match, the frame is considered "good"; otherwise, it is "bad". | The FCS field contains a number that is calculated by the source node based on the data in the frame.
+This number is added to the end of a frame that is sent.
+When the destination node receives the frame the FCS number is recalculated and compared with the FCS number included in the frame.
+If the two numbers are different, an error is assumed and the frame is discarded._

 ````py